AnyChart/docs.anychart.com/Maps/Choropleth_Map.md

 - map showing the percentage change in solved to unresolved cases from 1995 to 2015 in the UK;
 - world map of percentage of population over 90 years old, reported by Canada.

 That's the code sample of a dataset.
-All points are set as objects, each has an "id" field and a "value" field.
+All points are set as objects, each has an `id` field and a `value` field.

 ```
 var data = [